 Let’s look again at our initial example.
 How can we make the trajectory less complex?
 Given that we want to explicitly evaluate the effects of deposits and withdrawals, let’s blend out the ups and downs of the market and focus solely on the cash flows.
 Which money flows occur in our example?
 There is an initial deposit, then a subsequent deposit, and a withdrawal.
 Finally, we have an ending balance.

 In fact, these pieces of data (the dates and amounts of the in and outflows as well as the end value) are the only information needed to calculate the money-weighted return, or MWR for short.
-What the MWR calculation does, is it ignores the short-term market movements and instead searches for a curve with exponential growth that yields the same end value when assuming the same deposits and withdrawals as in our actual portfolio.
+The MWR calculation ignores the short-term market movements and instead searches for a curve with exponential growth that yields the same end value when assuming the same deposits and withdrawals as in our actual portfolio.

 It is important to note that the points in time at which the cash flows occur are crucial.
 The time intervals when one is highly invested in the market contribute a lot more into the portfolio return than those intervals when one is just scarcely exposed to market movement.
 The MWR takes into account the dates of when the deposits and withdrawals occur, therefore this calculation method is suitable to assess how good the timing of these cash flows was.